guillaumecherel/TutorialEAForModelling/README-en.md

 approach of [Novelty Search](http://eplex.cs.ucf.edu/noveltysearch/userspage/), as we will explain below.

 A third important modelling problem is sensitivity analysis.
-It is about understanding how the different model parameters contribute to its behaviour.
+It deals with understanding how the different model parameters contribute to the behaviour of the system.
 Below, we will propose an approach to sensitivity analysis which leads to visualising the contribution of each parameter in the reproduction of a target behaviour.
 This is the **profiles** method.
 We will then propose another approach to evaluate a **calibration's robustness*, i.e. to know if small